Convergence of two obstructions for projective modules

-On the other hand, note that there is a homotopy relation ingrained in the Homotopy question (\ref{homoConj}).
+While it was not explicitly articulated, it is obvious that there is an ingrained homotopy relation in the Homotopy question (\ref{homoConj}).
 For this reason, a local $P$-orientation is defined to be a pair $(I, \omega)$, where $I\subseteq A$ is an ideal and $\omega: P \sur \frac{I}{I^2}$ is a surjective map.
 Let ${\mathcal LO}(P)$ denote the set of all local $P$-orientations.
 By substituting $T=0, 1$, one obtains two maps